connellr023/transient-os/README.md

 ## Threads

 Threads are the fundamental unit of execution in this operating system.
 Each thread is allocated a single 4KB page of memory and is scheduled by the kernel.
 Threads are not tied to each other, that is, there is no concept of parent and child threads.
 All threads (except the main startup thread) are created by the user and are managed by the kernel.
+Threads either run at **EL0** or **EL1**.
+Threads running at **EL0** are user threads and can only spawn other user threads.
+Threads running at **EL1** are kernel threads and can spawn both user and kernel threads.

 ## System Calls